-All realised and unrealised gains and losses, at the end of the year (including those arising on translation of foreign currencies), are included in the Income Statement.
+All realised and unrealised gains and losses, at the end of the year (including those arising on translation of foreign currencies), are included in the Statement of Changes in Net Assets.

 Costs of administration of the Fund, including investment management and custodian fees, are paid out of the Fund and recovered from the Crown in accordance with section 15E of the Act.